Can I import a manuscript I wrote elsewhere?

 If your manuscript is complete and does not need to be edited inside Creator Studio, choose I already have a finished file.

-This option allows you to upload a final PDF or EPUB file directly as part of the publishing process.
+This option allows you to upload a final:

 What does “publication-ready” mean?

-A finished PDF or EPUB should be complete and ready for publication before you upload it.
+A finished PDF or EPUB should be complete and ready for publication before upload.

 - The full manuscript is included